samlee64/X86/README.md

 Simplified version of the X86 processor built in Logisim 32 bit processor with 8 registers and 24 address bit width RAM ~16.8MB.

-Implemented a Harvard architecture using only one RAM unit but appears as a Von Neumann architecture with instruction memory and data memory being stored in two different spots.
+Implemented a Harvard architecture using only one RAM unit but appears as a Von Neumann architecture with instruction memory and data memory being stored serperately.

 Possesses Kernal Mode.
 Possesses TTY output screen.